• Skip to primary navigation

 For the Filling:

-• Powdered Sugar - Powdered sugar is often made from sugar and corn starch.
-I personally cannot handle corn, which is why I love Wholesome Sweet powdered sugar.
+• Powdered Sugar: Powdered sugar is often made from sugar and corn starch.
+I cannot handle corn, so I love Wholesome Sweet powdered sugar.
 It's made with tapioca starch and is gluten-free.

 Gluten-free oatmeal cookie ingredients laid out including gluten free oats, oat flour, arrowroot starch, honey eggs, butter, sugar, brown sugar, baking soda, baking powder, cinnamon, nutmeg and salt.